nktnet1/sync-request-curl/ROADMAP.md

       transparent gzip/deflate decompression so the headers describe the body actually returned to callers.
 Preserve the header when decompression is disabled or the encoding is unsupported.
-- [ ] Match Node's duplicate response-header folding where useful: preserve `set-cookie` as an array, join `cookie` with `; `, join ordinary repeated headers with `, `, and apply Node's singleton-header duplicate rules.
+- [x] Match Node's duplicate response-header folding: expose `set-cookie` as an array even when only one value is present, join repeated `cookie` values with `; `, join ordinary repeated headers with `, `, and keep the first value for Node's singleton-header set.

 Intentional differences: do not reproduce `then-request`'s early rejection of a `body` on GET, DELETE, or HEAD. `sync-request-curl` passes explicit request